2017 Medicine/Science Grants

 8. Centre for Eye Research Australia Limited;

-9. The Walter & Eliza Hall Institute of Medical Research; and
+9. The Walter & Eliza Hall Institute of Medical Research; &

 10. The University of Melbourne.

-Applicants from the 10 organisations named above had the opportunity to apply in the 2015 CASS Grant round.
-In 2016, only researchers who were not employed by any of the above organisations could apply.
-(NB.
-This means that under current policy, in 2017 all Applicants employed by the research institutions listed above would be eligible to apply.)
+Applicants from all other organisations not named above will have the opportunity to apply in the 2018 CASS Medicine/Science Grant round.
+In 2017, only researchers who are employed by one of the above organisations may apply.

 Applications for grants up to $60,000.00 (excluding GST) will be considered for specific research and development projects.